airborne-commando/OPSEC-OSINT-Tools/README.md

 ### Real world examples of OSINT

-## In the year 2016, a basket weaving image board used OSINT to pay some supposed terrorist a vist from a [govt in Russia resulting in airstrikes.](https://imgur.com/pol-helps-coordinate-airstrike-on-moderate-syrian-rebels-N7DwWP1)
+## In the year 2016, a basket weaving image board used OSINT to pay some supposed terrorist a visit from a [govt in Russia resulting in airstrikes.](https://imgur.com/pol-helps-coordinate-airstrike-on-moderate-syrian-rebels-N7DwWP1)

 - [A video detailing the events](https://www.youtube.com/watch?v=OR6epSP_Xlw)